Bipolar Disorder: Signs, Symptoms, Treatment Methods

 In addition to medication, psychotherapy, or "talk" therapy, can be an effective treatment for bipolar disorder.
 It can provide support, education, and guidance to people with bipolar disorder and their families.
 Some psychotherapy treatments used to treat bipolar disorder include:

-3. Interpersonal and social rhythm therapy helps people with bipolar disorder improve their relationships with others and manage their daily routines.
+- 3. Interpersonal and social rhythm therapy helps people with bipolar disorder expand their relationships with others and manage their daily routines.
 Regular daily routines and sleep schedules may help protect against manic episodes.

 A licensed psychologist, social worker, or counselor typically provides these therapies.
 This mental health professional often works with the psychiatrist to track progress.
 The number, frequency, and type of sessions should be based on the treatment needs of each person.
 As with medication, following the doctor's instructions for any psychotherapy will provide the greatest benefit.